📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Finally, there are compliance and data-residency concerns.
 Industries like finance, healthcare, and government have strict requirements about where data can be stored, especially when it includes PII or system identifiers.
 Sending your request history to a third-party cloud service, even unknowingly, can violate these requirements.

 Cloud tools make API testing easier, but they also increase the number of places your sensitive data can end up, often without your awareness.
-This is why the shift toward local-first tools has become important.
+This is why the shift toward local-first tools has become increasingly important.

 Why Local-First Testing Is Safer?

-A local-first workflow keeps your API activity on your own device, which immediately reduces exposure.
-When nothing is uploaded to a remote server, the number of potential leak points decreases.
+A local-first workflow keeps your API testing data stored on your own device, which immediately reduces exposure.
+When request histories, captured traffic, and environment variables are not automatically uploaded to remote servers, the number of potential leak points decreases.
 This makes API testing more predictable from a security standpoint.

 How Requestly Improves Security

-No Login Needed
+No Login Needed for Local Workflows

-No login = no cloud workspace = no metadata stored elsewhere.
+Simply, no login = no cloud workspace = no metadata stored elsewhere.

 This prevents request data from being tied to user accounts or synced silently.